 Need a credit card for your small business?
-Not all business credit cards are created equally so consider these 8 points when choosing one for your business.
+Not all business credit cards are created equally, so consider these 10 points when choosing one for your business.

 As a young startup, you’re not likely to secure a line of credit from a bank or investor.
-Your best bet is seed money from family or friends but maybe you’ve exhausted that option or you don’t want to give up any equity in the company.
-A credit card is the perfect way to cover expenses when cash is running low.
+Your best bet is seed money from family or friends, but maybe you’ve exhausted that option or you don’t want to give up any equity in the company.
+A credit card may be the perfect way to cover expenses when cash is running low.

 Did you know that businesses have a credit file too?
 Your D&B (Dunn and Bradstreet) score is the business equivalent of a FICO score.
-In order to build your business’s credit score you have to utilize credit.
-Since credit is hard to secure at first, the best way to build your score is likely through the use of a credit card.
+In order to build your business’s credit score, you have to utilize credit.
+Since credit is hard to secure at first, a good way to build your score is through the use of a credit card.

 But those rewards are small compared to the interest you pay if you carry over a balance.
 If you’re paying interest, you’re quickly wiping out any reward you receive.

 If you’re going to hold a balance, first look at the interest rate.
-If you’re disciplined enough to not pay interest, look at the quality of the rewards.
+If you’re disciplined enough to not carry over a balance, look at the quality of the rewards.

 A credit card and a charge card are different.
 A charge card requires that you pay the balance in full after a certain period — often after one month.
 A credit card allows you to roll over the balance month to month.
-The American Express Plumb card is considered a charge card.
+The American Express Plum card is considered a charge card.
 It gives you 60 days to pay without any charges and offers a discount if you pay early.
 After 60 days, charges apply.

 How do you get extra cards for your employees and is there a fee?
 Can you set spending limits on employee cards?
 Some business cards come with an impressive list of ways to monitor and limit employee spending.
-Others are nothing more than an additional authorized user.
+Others offer nothing more than the ability to add an additional authorized user.

-Credit cards are dangerous.
+Credit cards can be risky.
 Small business owners and startups often have to personally guarantee the credit card.
-Used irresponsibly, you and your business could find yourself under irreversible financial stress.
-Used with caution, the card could provide a short-term solution for cash flow issues.
+Used irresponsibly, a credit card could lead you and your business to irreversible financial stress.
+However, when used cautiously, your business credit card could provide a short-term solution for cash flow issues.